Authoring Performance Scenarios

 Every scenario needs a Level Sequence that drives a CineCamera Actor along a deterministic path.
 This is what makes your tests repeatable — the same pixels are rendered every run.

-- Go to Cinematics → Add Level Sequence and save it
+- Top toolbar → Cinematics → Add Level Sequence.
+Name and save it (e.g.,

 Configuring Scenario Properties